-This activity will build upon the participatory processes and diagnostic tools described in 2d, and will be closely aligned with national REDD+ SES piloting.
-Social and environmental impacts, as well as additional multiple benefits of REDD will be monitored through the following steps:
+This activity will build upon the participatory processes and diagnostic tools described in 2d, and will also build upon the social, environmental and governance monitoring framework and participatory interpretation and assessment process provided the by REDD+ SES.
+A system for assessment of social, environmental and governance impacts, as well as additional multiple benefits of REDD will be developed and implemented through the following steps:

-- 1. identify potential social and environmental impacts (positive and negative) of specific interventions - 2.
-Identify stakeholders and their roles (individuals, groups, communities, institutions etc) - 3.
-Select key principles and indicators

-- 4. Identify capacities (including local capacities) and resources for monitoring and requirements (training, equipment, tools etc) - 5.
+- 1. identify potential social and environmental impacts (positive and negative) of specific interventions through the SESA and country-specific interpretation of REDD+ SES, including identification of key national sustainable development, biodiversity and good governance priorities to clarify how REDD can deliver multiple benefits most effectively. - 2.
+Identify stakeholders and their roles (individuals, groups, communities, institutions etc) including any vulnerable and marginalized groups that may be at risk from REDD. - 3.
+Select key principles and indicators - 4.
+Identify capacities (including local capacities) and resources for monitoring and requirements (training, equipment, tools etc) - 5.
 Collect relevant baseline data based on selected indicators and assess. - 6.
 Design a periodic data collection system to monitor change - 7.
 Identify key stakeholder group and necessary communication mechanisms to ensure participation in monitoring processes